As a graduate of this qualification, you will be able to:

 - evaluate and respond to relevant trends within the tertiary education context - locally, nationally and internationally.

 *For the New Zealand context, learners are expected to honour Te Tiriti o Waitangi by integrating its principles into their teaching practice.

 - Open to degree graduates.
 However, those who can demonstrate equivalent practical, professional or educational experience of an appropriate kind may be granted admission.

-- Experienced tertiary educators (minimum of three years) may wish to study via the Assessment of Prior Learning (APL) pathway offered by Capable NZ.
+- Experienced tertiary educators (minimum of ten years) may wish to study via the Independent Learning Pathway (ILP) pathway offered by Capable NZ.
 An experienced facilitator will guide you to develop a portfolio of evidence that meets the Graduate Profile outcomes.
 Click here to visit the Capable NZ website.